 A portion of the proceeds from Ontario Honey Creations supports the work of our partners, Toronto Bee Rescue.
 All of the products available are harvested from yards in the GTA, and are raw and unpasteurized.
 In addition to hive hosting, Toronto Bee Rescue provides free honeybee swarm removal services in the Greater Toronto Area and humane honeybee hive removals.

-With the end of summer quickly approaching, we rounded up a few tips to plan ahead for next spring to help the bees get a strong start for the next season!
+With the warmer weather quickly approaching, we rounded up a few tips for you to help the bees get a strong start to the season.

 1. Plant native pollinator-friendly flowers and herbs in gardens and balcony containers.
 Varieties that bloom each season add colour and help the bees throughout spring, summer and fall.
 Some of the plant varieties that bees love: